pallets/click/docs/bashcomplete.rst

     $ repo clone -<TAB><TAB>
     --deep     --help     --rev      --shallow  -r

-Additionally, custom suggestions can be given to an argument with the ``autocompletion`` parameter.  ``autocompletion`` may be a list of strings, or a callback function that returns a list of strings.
+Additionally, custom suggestions can be provided for arguments with the ``autocompletion`` parameter.  ``autocompletion`` may be a list of strings, as in the following example:

 .. click:example::